kubernetes/kubernetes/docs/devel/writing-a-getting-started-guide.md

  - We may ask that you host binary assets or large amounts of code in our `contrib` directory or on your own repo.
  - Add or update a row in [The Matrix](../../docs/getting-started-guides/README.md).
- - State the binary version of kubernetes that you tested clearly in your Guide doc.
+ - State the binary version of Kubernetes that you tested clearly in your Guide doc.
  - Setup a cluster and run the [conformance test](development.md#conformance-testing) against it, and report the results in your PR.
  - Versioned distros should typically not modify or add code in `cluster/`.
 That is just scripts for developer